ABOUT

 I never expected to be someone who debates soil amendments over dinner, but here we are.
 Eight years ago, my family and I left behind the fast-paced suburban grind for a small farm in the Litchfield Hills of Connecticut.
 Our goal?
 A life more connected to nature, slower mornings, and homegrown food on the table.
 The reality?
 More chickens than planned.

 I also realized that gardening isn’t just about food—it’s about mental clarity, stress relief, and longevity.
 Science now confirms what gardeners have always known: time in nature reduces stress, sharpens focus, and adds years to our lives.
-For me, the garden became both sanctuary and solution—a place to nourish my family and reset my mind.
+For me, the garden became both a sanctuary and a solution—a place to nourish my family and reset my mind.

 After years of research, trial and error, and a few composting misadventures, I founded Eden Sagewell to help others reclaim their connection to food, wellness, and the rhythms of nature.
 Whether you have acres of land or just a few pots on a patio, I believe you can grow good food, live well, and flourish at every age.